-Brain Industries is joining forces with local and other Australian organisations to reignite the region’s ship building and boat building industry.
+Brain Industries is joining forces with other organisations to reignite the NSW Hunter region’s ship building and boat building industry.

-Brain is currently jointly tendering for a major NSW boat building project with Queensland based boat builder, Moda, and Canberra based maritime engineering and vessel management company, Seaforce.
+It is currently jointly tendering for a major NSW boat building contract with Queensland based boat builder, Moda, and Canberra based maritime engineering and vessel management company, Seaforce.

 Brain Industries managing director Gillian Summers said the organisations have significant experience and expertise in the marine build industry.